KI7MT/dotnet-core-examples/README.md

 # .NET Core Examples

-**Basic, Intermediate, and Advanced .NET Core Application Examples**
+**Introductory, Intermediate, and Advanced .NET Core Application Examples**

 This repository contains examples that you can use to test out [.NET Core](http://dotnet.github.io) with.
 Each section (folder) contains one or more applications that should run on any